20 Slang Terms From the ’80s No One Uses Anymore

 Things were very different in the ’80s.
 Back then, women wore shoulder pads, men wore parachute pants, and kids blasted punk rock from their boomboxes.
 However, the one thing that sets the ’80s apart from every other decade more than anything else is its unique lexicon.
 Yes, this era was indeed a rad and righteous time for language.
 So, slip into your most comfortable pair of Zubaz pants and get ready to get totally tubular with these ’80s slang terms that we’ve thankfully left in the 20th century.

 Gag me with a spoon

-We have the San Fernando Valley to thank for this gem.
-An expression for when you want to show disgust or disappointment and it’s not enough just to say “I disapprove.”
-You’re so disturbed that you literally want to test your gag reflex.
-It might have been cute then ladies, but this gets an honorary spot on the 40 Sayings Women Over 40 Should Stop Saying.
+“Gag me with a spoon” is an expression you can use when you want to show disgust or disappointment and it’s not enough just to say, “I disapprove.”
+Basically, you’re so disturbed that you want to test your gag reflex.

 Example: “I can’t believe she wore those shoes.
 Gag me with a spoon!”